Percolation and isoperimetry on roughly transitive graphs: Introduction

-\begin{Remark} \begin{enumerate}[\quad a)] \item Note that Theorem~\ref{thm:p_c>0_dependent} does not require $G$ to be roughly transitive. \item Moreover, this theorem does not follow from a simple path counting argument because of the dependence present in the law $\mathbb{P}$. \item Given the above results, a natural question would be whether the condition $\mathcal{D}(\alpha, c_\alpha)$ on the decay of dependence of $\mathbb{P}$ could be weakened.
+where $\mathcal{C}_z$ denotes the open connected component containing a fixed site $z \in V$. \end{Theorem} \begin{Remark} \begin{enumerate}[\quad a)] \item Note that Theorem~\ref{thm:p_c>0_dependent} does not require $G$ to be roughly transitive. \item Moreover, this theorem does not follow from a simple path counting argument because of the dependence present in the law $\mathbb{P}$. \item Given the above results, a natural question would be whether the condition $\mathcal{D}(\alpha, c_\alpha)$ on the decay of dependence of $\mathbb{P}$ could be weakened.
 Of course, the parameters $\alpha_{\ast}$ and $\alpha_{\ast \ast}$ that appear above are not supposed to be sharp.
 However, let us observe that if the exponent $\alpha$ appearing in the decay of dependence of the law $\mathbb{P}$ is slow enough, then there are counterexamples showing that Theorem~\ref{thm:p_c<1_dependent} does not hold, see Subsection~\ref{ss:elipses}. \end{enumerate} \end{Remark}